Configure disk-backed message buffer behavior

 Note

-The MQTT broker writes data to disk exactly as received from clients, without additional encryption.
-Securing the disk is essential to protect the data stored by the broker.
+The MQTT broker writes data to disk exactly as received from clients, without added encryption.
+Securing the disk is essential to protect the data that the broker stores.

 Configuration options

-To get started, prepare a Broker config file following the DiskBackedMessageBuffer API reference.
+To get started, prepare a Broker configuration file by following the DiskBackedMessageBuffer API reference.

 {